-Primary facilities in the visitor center are an eighteen-minute live-action theater film, "Cowpens: A Battle Remembered" (shown on at the top of the hour); a museum combining informative text with weaponry; and a bookstore (operated by Eastern National) offering visitors over 100 publications and theme-related items for sale on the battle and the Revolutionary War.
+Primary facilities in the visitor center are an eighteen-minute live-action theater film, "Cowpens: A Battle Remembered" (shown on at the top of the hour); a museum combining informative text with weaponry; and a bookstore (operated by America's National Parks) offering visitors over 100 publications and theme-related items for sale on the battle and the Revolutionary War.
 Bookstore hours are the same as the visitor center.Restrooms are located across the breezeway from the visitor center.

 Find out what interpretive programs and events will be offered during your visit.
 Learn more.

 Discover the Southern Campaign of the American Revolution Parks Group